4X4 driving in some countries

 Here there are many sand roads.
 Walking along one of these I came across

 a Land Rover stuck in the sand.
-It was dug in up to the axels and I lent a hand
+It was dug in up to the axels and I lent a

 putting branches under the wheels.
 We paused in our work as a battered